Early repayment break costs on your fixed rate loan

 However if a reduction in your regular home loan repayments would make a difference right now, then we can talk you through your options, including alternatives to breaking your fixed rate home loan.

 When I'm selling

 If you're selling your home and buying a new one you can often simply transfer the loan, without incurring any break costs.

-If you're going to be repaying your loan once you’ve reached settlement on the sale of your home, you may decide to break your fixed rate home loan before settlement, and put the loan on a floating interest rate – paying the break costs you’ve been quoted (remember, a quote is valid until the close of business, the following working day).
+If you're going to be repaying your loan once you’ve reached settlement on the sale of your home, you may decide to break your fixed rate home loan before settlement, and put the loan on a floating interest rate – paying the break costs you’ve been quoted.
 This will lower the risk of paying higher break costs if interest rates have fallen between the time you got the quote and reached settlement